The Hindu God Kaal Bhairov: A Fierce Representation of the Lord Shiva

-Some theologians of other religions like Mirza Ghulam are of the opinion that Ram and Krishna were prophets, but human beings.
+Some theologians of other religions like Mirza Ghulam think that Ram and Krishna were prophets, but human beings.
 But not many takers are there among Hindus for this thought.
 Even western researchers do not accept this theory.
 The Hindus believe in another God who is a manifestation of both goodness and the seamier side of life.
 Shiva is both the creator and the destroyer and that makes him the supreme god in Hinduism, though a shade below Vishnu.

-Shiva has many forms and another form of Shiva is Kaal Bhairov.
+Shiva has many forms and one of the forms adopted by Shiva is Kaal Bhairon.
 This god is on the fringe of the Hindu pantheon of gods and is supposed to represent the fierce form of Shiva.
 He is supposed to be earthier and his followers worship him in the grave hard and at obscure places.

-There are separate temples dedicated to the God Kaal Bhairov.
+There are separate temples dedicated to the God Kaal Bhairon.
 The deity of Kaal Bhairov has a fierce look and he wears a necklace of bones and overall has a fierce appearance.
 Followers of Kaal Bhairov normally pay their respects to him with gifts of liquor.
-In the Kaal Bhairov temple at Ujjain a unique phenomena takes place.
-The deity is installed in the center of the temple and devotes queue up with offerings of liquor.
+In the Kaal Bhairov temple at Ujjain, a unique phenomenon takes place.
+The deity is installed in the center of the temple and devotees queue up to offerings of liquor.
 This is available in a string of shops outside the temple.
 The priest will uncork the bottle and pour the liquor in a flat plate which is held to the lips of the deity.
 It is on record that the liquor slowly disappears and devotees feel that the liquor is drunk by the god.